 Bridge Mode in a Nutshell

-You don’t necessarily have to enable bridge mode in all instances.
-If your home or office WiFi works great with sound WiFi coverage and doesn’t annoy you with sluggish speeds when you move farther, then there’s no reason to use bridge mode.
+You don’t necessarily have to enable it in all instances.
+If your home or office WiFi works great with sound WiFi coverage and doesn’t annoy you with sluggish speeds when you move farther, then there’s no reason to use it.

-If you turn on bridge mode, your router will work as a bridge between your modem and your devices.
+If you turn on, your router will work as a bridge between your modem and your devices.
 This means that your router will no longer be able to manage your network traffic or protect your devices from malicious software.
 You will need to set up a new router to take its place.
 Plus, bridge mode is not recommended for most users.